Transforming operations through data, analytics and AI

 Combining human and machine capabilities

-In underwriting, the tension between data-driven recommendations and human intuition was acknowledged.
+On underwriting, the tension between data-driven recommendations and human intuition was acknowledged and discussed.
 Machines can analyse patterns across entire portfolios in real time, while underwriters bring contextual knowledge and pricing nuance.
 The role of people is redefined: they remain accountable for exceptions and deliberate deviations while learning from the outcomes of their choices against machine-generated insights.
-This balance ensures that data enriches judgment rather than displacing it.

 Building the data ecosystem